 To make the gingerbread men

-First make your flax egg.
-Place 2 tbsp ground flax seeds in a small bowl and mix with 4 tbsp cold water.
+- First make your flax egg.
+Place 2 tablespoons ground flax seeds in a small bowl and mix with 4 tablespoons cold water.
 Stir and set aside.

-Place 325g spelt flour, 75g ground almonds, 100g melted coconut oil or dairy free spread, 75g maple syrup, 1 tsp ground ginger and your flax eggs into a large mixing bowl and mix with a wooden spoon.
+- Place 325g spelt flour, 75g ground almonds, 100g melted coconut oil or dairy free spread, 75g maple syrup, 1 teaspoon ground ginger and your flax eggs into a large mixing bowl and mix with a wooden spoon.

 To make the icing

-Sift 100g icing sugar into a mixing bowl and mix with 1 -2 tbsp water.
+- Sift 100g icing sugar into a mixing bowl and mix with 1 -2 tablespoons water.
 Be careful not to add too much water or it’ll be too runny.

 HAVE YOU TRIED THIS RECIPE?